w1bb/IMD1/README.md

 As I've already [stated above](#use-as-a-standalone-library), some of the functions have been exposed as C variants that can be called outside of Golang.

 As a quick note, they all start with `C_IMD1_`.
 Generally, a function called `C_IMD1_XYZ` will represent the exposed variant of the Golang function `IMD1_XYZ`.

+There is also a Python wrapper that calls these exposed functions.
+Check out the [libimd1.py](./src/libimd1.py) file for additional information.

 #### C_IMD1_MDFileToHTMLFile